Metaverse seeps in.

 We tend to imagine visually and hence prioritize visual futures.
 Flying cars is simply far more fascinating than instantaneous digital payments.
 Both technologies can dramatically change the contours of our lives, but one demands more attention, while the other slips into our daily lives and becomes an ‘obvious’ part of our lives.

 Metaverse as a concept is broad enough to fall in both these buckets.
 It is intrinsically a visual interface, that expands the eye’s, ears, and brain’s capability to see, feel, believe, and do what we could not see, feel, believe, or do before.
-Things like gaming, virtual worlds, NFTs fall in this bucket.
+Things like gaming, virtual worlds, and NFTs fall in this bucket.

 But it ALSO can be a productivity tool, automation tool, transaction interface, business planning tool, or an educational playground.
 And we have been dipping our toes in this second kind of metaverse already.